johnhhu2020/DataCamp-Python-Programmer-Track/README.md

 ### Finished  6    Writing Efficient Python Code
 Learn to write efficient code that executes quickly and allocates resources skillfully to avoid unnecessary overhead.

-7    Working with Dates and Times in Python
+### Finished  7    Working with Dates and Times in Python
 Learn how to work with dates and times in Python.

 8    Regular Expressions in Python